Creating Actions using Guided Actions (aka Action Wizard)

 Uncheck "Prompt User" option (otherwise this command would always display a settings dialog when executed) and press "Specify Settings" button:

-Configure all settings as required by the command and press OK button.
+Configure all settings as required and press OK button.

 Step 6 - Add Save Command